 The Southern Scallop Working Group (SSWG)

-The Southern Scallop Working Group (SSWG) brings together iwi, commercial and recreational sectors of the fishery, scientists, and fisheries managers.
-It provides an inclusive platform for input into the future management of the fishery.
+The Southern Scallop Working Group (SSWG) brings together iwi, commercial and recreational sectors of the fishery, and scientists and fisheries managers.
+It provides a platform for input into the future management of the fishery.

 The members of the SSWG bring a variety of relevant experience and skills to the group.

 SSWG members list [PDF, 104 KB]